danielrsousa/NetworkSession/README.md

 # NetworkSession

-This is network abstraction layer written in Swift
+This is a network abstraction layer written in Swift

 ## ⚒ Instalation